Ford Raptor

-The Raptor is a nameplate used by Ford for its "high-performance" pickup trucks and SUVs.
+The Raptor is a nameplate used by Ford for its high-performance pickup trucks and SUVs.
 In use since the 2010 model year, the Raptor is designated as the highest-performance version of the F-150, Ranger and Bronco.
-Drawing its name from both birds of prey and the velociraptor, the model line is intended as a street-legal counterpart of an off-road racing trophy truck.
+Drawing its name from both bird of prey and the velociraptor, the model line is intended as a street-legal counterpart of an off-road racing trophy truck.
 The F-150 Raptor is currently in its third generation; the Ranger Raptor was introduced in 2019 (in markets outside of North America) while the Bronco Raptor was released in late 2021.

 Optimized for off-road use, the Raptor is fitted with four-wheel drive as standard equipment, a mid-travel suspension system, and all-terrain tires.
 The model is also equipped with the most powerful engines available in the F-150/Ranger lines.
 Along with wider fenders, the Raptor is fitted with its own grille, replacing the Ford Blue Oval emblem with large "FORD" lettering in the grille.